ekaneff/dwa_assignmentOne/README.md

 git remote add Production ssh://[username]@[ip]:/var/repos/wp.git
 ```

-This will create the connecion to our remote repository that will allow for us to push files there.
+This will create the connection to our remote repository that will allow for us to push files there.

 Create the post-merge hook: